nataliecardot/100-days-of-code/r1-log.md

 #### R1D36

 **Today's Progress:**
-Added meta tags to my portfolio page and swapped its favicon PNG for a translucent one.
+Added meta tags to my portfolio page and swapped its favicon PNG out with a transparent one.

 **Link to Work:**
 [Portfolio page](http://nataliecardot.com)